 First International Women’s Economic Summit opens at Georgetown University following Leadership Development and mentorship week.
 Melanne Verveer, the first U.S. Ambassador-at-Large for Global Women’s Issues, speaks at graduation.
 Two other firsts: PTB® Afghan and Rwandan students cook one night at Leadership Development for each other and share their native dances.
 IEEW staff show off their dancing moves too!

 IEEW introduces a second hometown fundraiser in OKC, the HIGH TEA, to coincide with International Women’s Day in March.
-Meanwhile, Darcie Harris and Marion Marshall represent PTB® on a mission to Rwanda where they participate as members of the Leadership Selection Committee.
-During Leadership Development in Dallas, the Women of AT&T Dallas Chapter host the first-ever AT&T Luncheon in their downtown headquarters.
-Afterward, the student delegation visits the International Cultural Museum in Duncanville for food, fun, and a presentation by Nina Vaca, Pinnacle 1 CEO.
+Darcie Harris and Marion Marshall represent PTB® on a mission to Rwanda where they participate as members of the Leadership Selection Committee.
+During Leadership Development in Dallas, the Women of AT&T host the first-ever AT&T Luncheon in downtown headquarters.
+Later, the student delegation visits the International Cultural Museum in Duncanville for food, fun, and a presentation by Nina Vaca, Pinnacle 1 CEO.
 The International Women’s Economic Summit and PEACE THROUGH BUSINESS® Graduation Gala move back to Dallas.
 The Summit is held at AT&T University and then, as our long-time presidential sponsor, AT&T hosts the Graduation Gala on stage at the AT&T Performing Arts Center in downtown Dallas.
-Mary Millben, Oklahoma-raised, Broadway-trained chanteuse, spoke eloquently to the leadership and guests.
+Mary Millben, Oklahoma-raised, Broadway-trained chanteuse, speaks eloquently to the leadership and guests.